promptfoo/promptfoo/site/docs/red-team/strategies/goat.md

 ```

 :::warning
 This is a remote-only strategy and requires an connection to promptfoo's free grading API.
 Local grading is not supported.
+Your target model must be able to handle the OpenAI message format.
 :::

 ## How It Works